Dolly Parton releasing first Christmas album in 30 years

 SEVIERVILLE, Tenn.
 (WATE) — Christmas is coming early for Dolly Parton fans.

 The East Tennessee icon is releasing her first Christmas album in 30 years.
-‘A Holly Dolly Christmas’ is set to hit shelves on October 2.
+“A Holly Dolly Christmas” is set to hit shelves on Oct.
+2.

-The album is set to include a mix of originals and holiday classics and features Parton teaming up with such famous friends as Michael Bublé, Billy Ray Cyrus, Miley Cyrus, Jimmy Fallon, Willie Nelson as well as with her brother Randy Parton.
+The album will include a mix of originals and holiday classics and features Parton teaming up with such famous friends as Michael Bublé, Billy Ray Cyrus, Miley Cyrus, Jimmy Fallon, Willie Nelson as well as with her brother Randy Parton.

 The track list was released on Billboard.com: